Skip to main content

 • Representation of purchaser of an international insurance company in an out-of-court debt restructuring, syndicated loan, and bond offering related to a $3 billion cross-border acquisition.

-• Representation of lender and administrative agent in $100 million multi-currency revolving credit facility to international law firm.
+• Representation of lender and administrative agent in $114 million revolver and term facilities to finance the operations and capital expenditure of an Am Law 20 international law firm.

 • Representation of lender in bilateral revolving credit facility totaling $15 million to international psychology-services firm.